Sticky space

 Use Additional Fundraising Incentives

 This cannot be emphasized enough.
 Don’t be satisfied with the complimentary prize program offered by the company.
-Yes, it gives every student the opportunity to win something for participating, but it’s usually not all that inspiring.
+Yes, it allows every student to win something for participating, but it’s usually not all that inspiring.
 So don’t rely on it exclusively.
-Unless you reinforce your basic prize program with additional fundraising incentives, many of your students will simply ignore it.
+Unless you reinforce your basic prize program with additional fundraising incentives, many of your students will ignore it.

-Small fundraiser groups may not be able to compete with larger organizations when it comes to the sheer number of sellers, but they can definitely win in many other aspects.
-You just need to know how to leverage what you already have.
+Small fundraiser groups may not be able to compete with larger organizations regarding the sheer number of sellers, but they can win in many other aspects.
+You need to know how to leverage what you already have.

 Clay Boggess has been designing fundraising programs for schools and various nonprofit organizations throughout the US since 1999.
 He’s helped administrators, teachers, and outside support entities such as PTAs and PTOs raise millions of dollars.
 Clay is an owner and partner at Big Fundraising Ideas.